kddubey/cappr/thoughts.md

 would've been too early.
 Quantized Llama 2 models were only released and supported by HuggingFace a few weeks ago.

+On a separate note, it's disappointing that OpenAI doesn't support `echo=True, logprobs=1` for the highly performant `gpt-3.5-turbo-instruct` model.

 ## Marketing matters